 T-Mobile has a product that is perhaps more impressive than any other in wireless right now.
-The Uncarrier is calling it "wideband LTE" and it is by far the fastest wireless broadband connection available in the United States.
+The Uncarrier is calling it "Wideband LTE" and it is by far the fastest wireless broadband connection available in the United States.

 While in Seattle at T-Mobile's splashy Uncarrier event at the Paramount Theater last week, I was shocked at the speeds I was getting on an iPhone 5S demo unit, which T-Mobile loaned journalists as a way of offering them a taste of its new "Test Drive" program .
 Even in the basement of the theater, I saw 88 Mbps download and 25 Mbps upload.
 I'll concede there might have been a COW in the area for that kind of in-building performance.

-Thinking there might have been a hitch, I tried Speedtest again when I got back to my hotel room on the seventh floor near Safeco field.
+Admittedly skeptical, I tried Speedtest again when I got back to my hotel room on the seventh floor near Safeco field.
 It was just before midnight and the results of that test were perhaps less sensational but still very good--31 Mbps download and around 1 Mbps upload.

-The next day, I left my hotel and tried Speedtest again on my way to the light rail station: 76 Mbps download, and 28 Mbps upload.
+The next day, I left my hotel and tried Speedtest again on my way to the light rail station--76 Mbps download, and 28 Mbps upload.

-Those numbers are only possible via the kinds of wide swaths of contiguous spectrum upon which T-Mobile has the luxury of deploying its wideband LTE product.
+Those numbers are only possible via the kinds of wide swaths of contiguous spectrum upon which T-Mobile has the luxury of deploying its Wideband LTE product.
 Specifically, T-Mobile is deploying this offering on 15X15 MHz swaths of AWS spectrum.
 It's a luxury few other carriers have and could be one of the reasons T-Mobile has been less vocal recently about its need for more airwaves.

 This is T-Mobile's way into major metropolitan markets, where it will continue to take subscribers from the likes of AT&T and Verizon.
 Yes, Verizon has its XLTE product, and Sprint has its "Spark" offering, but neither of those are offering the kinds of speeds T-Mobile is putting up right now.